 KEEPSAKE MEMORY BAUBLE

-Create a keepsake memory bauble to get out each year and reflect upon.
-Put in a small item or get the kids to write some thoughts of Christmas, a present list or hopes for the future. ✨✨
+Create a keepsake memory bauble to add to the Christmas tree each year.
+You can put in a small item or get the kids to write some thoughts of Christmas, a present list or hopes for the future.

 STEP INTO CHRISTMAS!

-Who says presents need to be left under the tree? ?
+Who says presents need to be left under the tree?
+Not us!

 Christmas is also about yummy food and treats we don’t usually have during the year.
-So why not wrap up something yummy the kids like? ?
-You can leave a clue under the tree to lead the kids to the present too. ??
+So why not wrap up something delicious that the kids like?
+You can leave a clue under the tree to lead the kids to the present too.

 CHRISTMAS LIGHT SPOTTING